Insight: Spiral of Karachi killings widens Pakistan's sectarian divide

 A gleaming metallic chandelier dangles from the mirrored archway of a half-completed mosque rising near the modest offices of Majlis Wahdat-e-Muslemeen - known as MWM - a vocal Shi'ite party that has emerged to challenge Farooqi's ascent.

-In an upstairs room, Ejaz Hussain Bahashti, an MWM leader clad in a white turban and black cloak, exhorts a gaggle of women activists to persuade their neighbors to join the cause.
+In an upstairs room, Ejaz Hussain Bahashti, an MWM leader clad in a white turban and black cloak, exhorts a gaggle of women activists to persuade their neighbours to join the cause.

 "In our sect, if we are being killed we are not supposed to carry out reprisal attacks," he told Reuters.
 "If we decided to take up arms, then no part of the country would be spared from terrorism - but it's forbidden."